 Many Thrift Savings Plan investors are lulled into a sense of complacency by the simplicity of their TSP accounts.
-They are led to believe that they can simply choose a fund or funds, set up a contribution amount, and their retirement will grow on autopilot.
-TSP members are encouraged to update their allocations frequently, but few take the time to do this, and even fewer know how to do it strategically.
+They are led to believe that they can simply choose a fund, set up a contribution amount, and their retirement will grow on autopilot.
+However, this is not the case.
+TSP members are encouraged to update their allocations frequently, but few take the time to do this, and even fewer know how to do this strategically.

 If you are enrolled or are eligible to enroll in the TSP, the TSP Allocation Model (TSP Model) can help you earn higher returns while taking on less risk.
 The TSP Model is designed to keep your account allocated to the strongest performing funds, while still maintaining adequate diversification.
-Like all of our investment models, the TSP Model contains a built-in mechanism for moving to a position of safety (in this case the G Fund) during severe market declines.
+Like all of our investment models, the TSP Model contains a built-in mechanism for moving to a position of safety during severe market declines.

-The chart below shows the back-tested performance of the TSP Model over the last 15 years (since the TSP’s current incarnation).
-For comparison, the performance of each of the individual TSP funds is included in the chart.
+The chart below shows the backtested performance of the TSP Model over the last 21 years (since the TSP’s current incarnation).
+For comparison, the performance of the C Fund (an index fund that tracks the performance of S&P 500), the F Fund (an index fund that tracks the Barclays U.S. Aggregate Bond Index), and a 60/40 blend of those two fund are included in the chart.
 Make sure to read this entire page to understand how the results below were achieved and how you can apply these results to your own portfolio.

 Model performance represents total returns and includes reinvestment of dividends and interest.
 No management fees or transaction costs are included.
 Historical performance is not an indication or guarantee of future performance.